cbcrc/rc-oauth2-client/README.md

       If you have set *context* to 2, then the settings will accept the following object:
     ```javascript
     {
-         done: null //a function/delegate with signature function(state /*String*/){} called when an access token has been granted
+         done: null //a function/delegate with signature function(state /*String*/){}
+                    //called when an access token has been granted
-         fail: null //a function/delegate with signature function(errorMessage /*String*/, state /*String*/){} on access token grant error
+         fail: null //a function/delegate with signature function(errorMessage /*String*/, state /*String*/){}
+                    //on access token grant error
     }
     ```